Engjulla/AirbnbDataOptimization/README.md

 Database updates:

-After you have completed the above tasks and have optimised your database show how you would complete each of the updates below.
-You can create whatever fictional data you like for the below.
 Remeber to cosider how to prevent any data you have previously created from becoming stale.

 13) Add a new property, this property should have a new host, and should be located in one of the top 10 cities.
 The host selects the top 10 most common amenities to be listed for the property.